juseg/juseg.github.io/_posts/2022-11-16-could-we-measure-stress-in-glaciers.md

 for cracks, glaciologists monitor the gliding, flowing, and crevassing of glaciers in order to learn about their stress levels.
 But wait, glacier ice is not exactly a solid.
 So could glacier stress be measured after all?

-FIXME add photo and one or two figs.

-{% include figure.html
-   image=""
-   target=""
-   caption=""
-%}

 ## Freezing piezometers in Greenland